ryankgit/KenKen/README.md

 # KenKen

-This program solves the game KenKen using Depth First Search.
+This program solves the game [KenKen](https://en.wikipedia.org/wiki/KenKen#General_rules) using a depth-first search algorithm.
 Takes file input from user and places values on a 2D-array ("board") using recursive call within a for-loop.
 Both the unsolved and solved boards are displayed using Java's Swing GUI.

 Practice with DFS, 2D-arrays, HashMaps, and Java's Swing GUI.